nedimf/NightTime/README.md

 ##### Features that comming in next version [v.0.1]

- * MacOS Mohave dynamic chnage background through day
+ * MacOS Mohave dynamic change background through day

 ## About